Can You Get an LLC for Free? The Truth About Costs and Fees

 What Is an LLC?

-Structuring your company as an LLC separates your business from personal matters, whether you are just starting or if you have had your business for a while.
+Forming an LLC creates a legal separation between your business and personal assets, providing liability protection regardless of how long your business has been operating.
 When it is compliant with all the regulations and requirements, an LLC will protect your personal assets in case of debts and liabilities accrued by your business.

 It also offers flexibility in business management and tax preparation.
 You can always turn your LLC into a corporation if your situation changes.